Addiction Help

 5. Triggers: internal and external events, these bring back memories and times.

-6. Preparing for relpase in Advance: Plan, Awereness/mindfulness, have a good daily schedule, role play.
+6. Preparing for relapse in Advance: Plan, Awareness/mindfulness, have a good daily schedule, role play.
 Get treatment, rehearse.

 Maintain a balanced lifestyle, walk, work, talk, rest, recreation.